GeorgePearse/VisionChain/README.md

 - [ ] Functionality to increase sensitivity depending on context, e.g. cluster detection.
 - [ ] SAHI
 - [ ] Normalization code (e.g. get normalization values for a dataset).
 - [ ] Package in some simple labelling functionlaity, e.g. 3 of Y, and fix labels.
+- [ ] Query based Active Learning.

 * Enables you to count objects in a region, even if that region, or the camera, is moving.
 ```